 (b) The assessment report must include:

-(2) recommendations for other appropriate remedial action or care that may consist of educational programs, one-on-one counseling, a program or type of treatment that addresses mental health concerns, or a combination of them; or
+(5) recommendations for other appropriate remedial action or care, including aftercare services in section 254B.01, subdivision 3, that may consist of educational programs, one-on-one counseling, a program or type of treatment that addresses mental health concerns, or a combination of them; and

-(3) a specific explanation why no level of care or action was recommended.
+(6) a specific explanation why no level of care or action was recommended, if applicable.